Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at Eastern Maine Community College are $6,757 per year.

-A rank of #3 on this year’s list means Beal College is a great value for precision production students working on their associate degree.
-Located in the city of Bangor, Beal College is a private for-profit college with a small student population.
+Out of the 3 schools in the New England Region that were part of this year’s ranking, Beal College landed the # 3 spot on the list.
+Located in the small city of Bangor, Beal College is a private for-profit college with a small student population.

-Explore the best precision production colleges for a specific state in the New England region.
+Explore the best precision production schools for a specific state in the New England region.

 Precision Production Related Majors for Precision Production